w3f/research/docs/polkadot/ParachainAllocation.md

 Weaknesses:
 - not necessarily maximize seller profit, unless the combined bid of winner bidder's first price is the same as the combined bid of winner bidder's second price
-- vulnerable to bidder collusion
+- vulnerable to bidder collusion and shilling

 **(Q:How do we carry out a Vickrey auction in a decentrliazed fashion?)**
 -threshold crypto?